Skip to content

 Try Editing It

-The Name class in the snippet above contains public class fields because you can modify the two properties from within and outside the class's body.
+The Name class in the snippet above contains public class fields because you can use the class’s object instances to access and modify the two properties.

 Suppose you define multiple public class fields with the same name.
 In that case, the last property will overwrite the previous ones.